apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### January 8th, 2018: Apache Jackrabbit Oak 1.0.40 released
+Jackrabbit Oak 1.0.40 is a patch release that contains fixes and improvements over the previous 1.0.x release.
+See the [downloads](downloads.html#oak1.0) page for more details.

 #### January 4th, 2018: Apache Jackrabbit 2.8.7 released
 Apache Jackrabbit 2.8.7 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the